What Is Epididymitis?

-The epididymis -- a long, coiled tube at the back of each of a man’s two testicles -- can get inflamed.
-When that happens, it’s called epididymitis.
+Epididymitis is when the epididymis -- a long, coiled tube at the back of each of a man’s two testicles -- is inflamed.

 It’s usually caused by a sexually transmitted infection, but several other types of bacteria can cause epididymitis as well.